Zoya Fyodorova: Beria

-Oddly enough, but the fate of the "daughter of the enemy of the people" did not affect Fedorova's career in any way, but she became the object of close attention and harassment of Beria.
-Once, under the pretext of his wife's anniversary, he invited Zoya to his house on Kachalova Street.
-But neither the wife herself nor the guests were there; Beria immediately began to make unambiguous hints to Fedorova.
+Federova became the object of close attention and harassment of Beria.
+Once, under the pretext of his wife's anniversary, he invited Zoya to his house on Kachalova Street, although neither the wife herself nor the guests were there.
+Beria immediately began to make unambiguous hints to Fedorova.
 Tired of fighting off the commissar, the actress insulted him and left.
-At the exit from the house, the doorman handed her a bouquet, and Beria, who was watching the leaving Fyodorova, shouted after her that this was "not a bouquet, but a wreath."
-One could expect everything from the vengeful Beria, but firstly, Zoya lived as before and continued to act in films.
+At she exited the house, the doorman handed her a bouquet, and Beria, who was watching the leaving Fyodorova, shouted after her that this was "not a bouquet, but a wreath."